 Although modern dentistry has come a long way, there are still many dental myths and misconceptions that are passed on by word of mouth.
-Here is the truth about some common dental misconceptions:
+Here are the facts about some common dentist misconceptions:

 Myth: If there is no visible problem with my teeth, I don't have to see a dentist.

 Fact: Just because your teeth look healthy doesn't mean that it is a good idea to skip going to the dentist.
 You should visit your dentist twice a year for an exam and dental cleaning to make sure that your teeth stay healthy and that any dental problems are treated before they become serious.